w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Roles:

-- Depositor: Creates the pool and is the initial member.
-The depositor can only leave the pool once all other members have left.
+- Instantiator: Creates the pool and is the initial member.
+The instantiator can only leave the pool once all other members have left.
 Once they leave by withdrawing, the pool is fully removed from the system.
 - Nominator: Can select the validators the pool nominates.